 Pork Belly Mojo Verde £12.60.
 It makes me so happy knowing that this divine swine features as a regular on the menu.
-The taste was unreal, the delicate interplay with the moist flesh, fat and crispy skin was conducive of perfectly timed cooking.
-The herby mojo verde helped provide balance to the rich sauce and not a combination I’ve had before – a perfect concoction.
+The taste was unreal, the delicate interplay of moist flesh, fat and crispy skin is conducive of perfectly timed cooking.
+The herby mojo verde helped provide a fresh balance to the rich sauce too.

 Pheasant Egg and Morchilla De Burgos on Toast £7.50.
-Crisp bread toped with Spanish blood pudding, broad beans and the perfectly cooked pheasant eggs flavoured with cumin.
+Crisp bread topped with Spanish blood pudding, broad beans and the perfectly cooked pheasant eggs flavoured with cumin.
 This is one of dishes that you must order – a case in point as to why Barrafina Drury Lane is so brilliant.

 Beetroot Salad with White Peach £6.50.
-This arrived at the end, but it made perfect sense in doing so, the beets were super sweet, slightly earthy seasoned and dressed really well.
+This arrived at the end, but it made perfect sense in doing so, the beets were super sweet, slightly earthy and seasoned really well.
 White peach flesh is less acidic than it’s yellow siblings and I couldn’t praise enough on how delicate and sweet they were.

 The damage: Expect to pay £65-£80 per head with wine.

-The good: Service is friendly, well informed, produce smartly sourced and cooked beautifully.
+The good: Service is friendly, well informed, produce is smartly sourced and cooked beautifully.
 It’s a real stand out restaurant let alone tapas bar.
 It has set the bar really high again.

-The bad: Some minor gripes were the running out of pimientos just after our we sat down, aioli was over-kill on the Bomba Ibericá’s and Tortilla’s.
+The bad: Some minor gripes were the running out of pimientos just after our waitress we sat down, aioli was over-kill on the Bomba Ibericá’s and Tortilla’s.
 Oh and some may loathe the non-booking policy!

 43 Drury Lane, WC2B 5AJ